 The FTC’s complaint against Meta alleges that the company violated Section 7 of the Clayton Act, which states that mergers and acquisitions are unlawful if their effect “may be substantially to lessen competition, or to tend to create a monopoly.”
 The complaint applies to Meta’s proposed acquisition of the company Within Unlimited, which makes the virtual reality fitness app Supernatural.

 Supernatural is one of many virtual reality fitness-based games.
-One of Supernatural’s rivals is a brand called Beat Saber, which Meta already owns.
-However, even with Meta’s venture into virtual reality and its ownership of one fitness game, this represents a small portion of virtual reality games or fitness-based games in general.
+One of Supernatural’s rivals in the VR gaming space is a brand called Beat Saber, which Meta already owns.
+However, even with Meta’s venture into virtual reality and its ownership of one game with fitness benefits, this represents a small portion of virtual reality games or fitness games in general.

 Perhaps that’s why the FTC has taken a different approach.
 Rather than identifying the relevant markets as virtual reality games or fitness, the agency has decided to restrict the definition to virtual reality fitness games or games with a fitness benefit.
 This market definition ignores both the competition that exists between gaming consoles and between different fitness services.